lejunXTS/CoSiNet/README.md

 Code will be made public here soon!

+CoSiNet is a single-object tracking algorithm proposed by Mr. Wenjun Zhou, which is an improved method based on our previous work, SiamDUL.

+The code was implemented by Dr. Zhou (zhouwenjun@swpu.edu.cn) and Ms. Liu from the Image Processing and Parallel Computing Laboratory, School of Computer Science, Southwest Petroleum University.

+If you need to use it to test your own algorithms, please feel free to download it.

+If you intend to use it in your paper, please inform us in advance.

+Thank you.

+May 16, 2024

 # CoSiNet
 Implementation of "Dual-Branch Collaborative Siamese Network for Visual Tracking" on Pytorch.